-There are several resources documenting the life and times of Mr Nelson Mandela which can be found in extraordinary range of locations, both locally within South Africa and internationally.
-In this brief article, we’re going to share with you, life and times of Mr Nelson Mandela, the legacy he left, the events and the people he influenced or was influenced by – all in memory of this great hero
+There are several resources documenting the life and times of Mr. Nelson Mandela which can be found in an extraordinary range of locations, both locally within South Africa and internationally.
+In this brief article, we’re going to share with you, Nelson Mandela Biography – the life and times of Nelson Mandela, the legacy he left, the events and the people he influenced or was influenced by – all in memory of this great hero.

 Nelson Mandela Biography

 Nelson Rolihlahla Mandela was born into the Madiba clan in Mvezo, Transkei, on July 18, 1918, to Nonqaphi Nosekeni and Nkosi Mphakanyiswa Gadla Mandela, principal counsellor to the Acting King of the Thembu people, Jongintaba Dalindyebo.
 It was during his primary school days in Qunu that his teacher Miss Mdingane gave him the name Nelson, which was in accordance with the custom to give all school children “Christian” names existing at that time.
 Mandela completed his Junior Certificate at Clarkebury Boarding Institute and later went on to attend Healdtown, a Wesleyan secondary school of some repute

 He began studying for an LLB at the University of the Witwatersrand.
 He admitted that he was a poor student and left the university in 1948 without graduating.
 He only started studying again through the University of London and also did not complete that degree.
 It wasn’t until 1989, while in the last months of his imprisonment, that he obtained an LLB through the University of South Africa.

 Although Nelson Mandela, was increasingly politically involved from 1942, he only joined the African National Congress in 1944 when he helped form the ANC Youth League.